Rebin

 });

-You can filter the Health Checks endpoints to return the result of the Health Checks that has only memory or api tags as already mentioned in step 5
+You can filter the Health Checks endpoints to return a specific result of the Health Checks for example Memory or API tags as already it has mentioned in step 5

 Predicate = (hc) => hc.Tags.Contains("memory") || hc.Tags.Contains("api")

-Now we have two new endpoints for each (WebApp_1, WebApp_2) that return their health checks result as json format.
+Now we have two new endpoints for each (WebApp_1, WebApp_2) that return their health check result in JSON format.

 https://localhost:1001/webapp1_health